 Urgent Care for Automobile Accident Exams

 The IME is often required in court to show your future healthcare bills and help a judge determine your compensation after the accident.
-IMEs are also important because they are usually given by a doctor who will not treat you later – this means that doctor has no vested financial interest in your treatment and so the estimates are believed to be fair and accurate.
-In other words, the IME is always performed by a medical professional who has no previous doctor/patient relationship with the injured person.
+IMEs are also important because they are usually given by a provider who will not treat you later – this means that provider has no vested financial interest in your treatment and so the estimates are believed to be fair and accurate.
+In other words, the IME is always performed by a medical professional who has no previous provider/patient relationship with the injured person.

 Aside from assigning a dollar amount to your injuries, an IME will also show a description of your vehicle accident injuries, explain how serious they are and determine whether they were truly caused by the accident or could be related to an underlying issue that existed before the car injury.
 Your lawyer will use this information as evidence during your automobile accident claim.

-Having an independent IME report is important, especially if you have only been examined by the insurance company’s physician before.
-Insurance companies have an invested interest in the results of your examination, so it’s important that you get an independent report instead – or at least in addition to the exam performed by the insurance’s doctor.
+Having an independent IME report is important, especially if you have only been examined by the insurance company’s provider before.
+Insurance companies have an invested interest in the results of your examination, so it’s important that you get an independent report instead – or at least in addition to the exam performed by the insurance’s provider.

 Other things an IME will include:

 - All interrelated details of the case